lydiadwyer/sheparddb/docs/use cases/Countries - Add.md

 3. I go to the url: "/artifacts/countries"
 4. I click the "Add" link
 5. I go to the url: "/artifacts/countries/new"
-	a.
-I see the input called "country_name"
+	- I see the input called "country_name"
-	b.
-I see the button called "Submit"
+	- I see the button called "Submit"
 6. I fill in the input "country_name"
 	a.
 I fill in "Greece"
 	b.
 I fill in ""